Q: What is Amazon WorkSpaces?

 Q: How do I get started with self-service management capabilities for my WorkSpaces users?

 You can modify specific self-service management capabilities from the WorkSpaces console.
-On the directories page, select the directory you want to modify for self-service management.
-Next, select “Update Details” under “Actions” menu.
-You can find all self-service management capabilities options under “User Self Service Permissions” section.
+On the Directories page, select the directory you want to modify for self-service management.
+Next, select “Update Details” under the “Actions” menu.
+You can find all self-service management capabilities options under the “User Self Service Permissions” section.
+You can also use WorkSpaces APIs to modify self-service management capabilities.

 Q: How do end users access self-service management capabilities?